raspberrypilearning/boat-race/en/step_3.md

 + The project includes a boat sprite and a course backdrop with:

-	+ wood that your boat has to avoid
+	+ Wood that your boat has to avoid
-	+ a desert island that your boat has to get to
+	+ A desert island that your boat has to get to

 	![screenshot](images/boat-starter.png)